monyone/aribb24.js/README.md

 ## Limitations

-* CanvasID3Renderer in Android Chrome with native HLS player dose not work
+* CanvasRenderer in Android Chrome with native HLS player dose not work
     * Because not support id3 timedmetadata in Android Chrome